Which Way to the Stage: Synopsis

 At a callback for Spamalot, Judy sees the same actress again and smiles privately on learning that Mark never called her back.
 The actress is surprised Judy didn't book Avenue Q, but reveals the director sexually harassed her when they worked together before.
 She praises Judy's voice and encourages her to perform enthusiastically.

 At the stage door, the tension between Judy and Jeff comes to a head.
 She tells him that his performance was misogynistic and appropriative of femininity, and would have offended Menzel.
 He argues that none of the great musical theatre roles are for men; rather, they were written by gay men who created female characters because they couldn't express their authentic selves.
 He tells her that Mark kissed him, and she admits that she felt too insecure to let Mark kiss her.
 Judy storms off and Jeff leaves in tears.

 Jeff and Mark see each other at a callback.
 Jeff has been ignoring Mark's texts, but after Jeff reveals he and Judy are no longer friends and Mark unreservedly expresses his romantic interest in Jeff, they kiss passionately and agree to date.
 But on learning that Mark dropped out of Avenue Q because he didn't want to leave the comfort of his life in New York and thinks he can get other roles easily, Jeff decides that Mark is unserious in pursuing theatre and does not authentically share his values.
 Jeff tells Mark not to come back to the stage door.

 Some time later, Judy has reached out to Jeff after a period of noncontact, to ask for a slot in his show.
 She gives a bravura drag performance of "Rose's Turn."

 Productions

 Which Way to the Stage had its premiere at Newman Mills Theater in The Robert W. Wilson MCC Theater Space on May 10 2022, following previews from April 14.
 The play was initially scheduled to play a limited run to May 22, but extended to June 5 due to Covid-19 related cancellations.
 Directed by Mike Donahue, the cast included Sas Goldberg, Max Jenkins, Evan Todd, and Michelle Veintimilla.

-The play is currently running at Signature Theatre in Arlington, Virginia, from December 6, 2022 to January 22, 2023.
+The play ran at Signature Theatre in Arlington, Virginia, from December 6, 2022 to January 22, 2023.